May 25 ~ Lively Understandable Spirit

 The respected poet won the Pulitzer in 1954 for The Waking, in which he wrote: “I wake to sleep, and take my waking slow.
 I feel my fate in what I cannot fear.
 I learn by going where I have to go.”

-A teacher and Guggenheim fellow, Roethke struggled for balance with his turbulent relationships, alcoholism, and mental health.
+A dedicated teacher and Guggenheim Fellow, Roethke struggled with balance—through relationships, alcoholism, and mental health.
 He relied on nature to show the way.
-His short lyrical works, tender glimpses of life's precious moments, inspired many poets, including Richard Hugo and Sylvia Plath.
+His short lyrical works, tender glimpses of life’s precious moments, inspired many poets, including Richard Hugo and Sylvia Plath.